sleekmason/extra-themes/README.md

 ### Note for Lilidog users:
 feel free to also edit /usr/local/bin/ld-themes and add any new theme names you like to the list.
 Those themes will then appear in the auto themes dialog and exhibit the same functionality.
+Also, if you feel one of these shoud be included in the build, let me know!